MicrosoftDocs/azure-video-indexer/azure-video-indexer/generative_ai_with_vi.md

 ## Other AI models with VI

 Azure Video Indexer is capable of connecting to other AI models offered by Azure OpenAI.
-If using VI on an Edge device, you can also [bring your own model](azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md).
+You can also [bring your own model](azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md).

 You can use VI insights to create prompts for LLMs, or you can create a question and answer interface to find the exact video content you are looking for.